awsdocs/amazon-cloudwatch-user-guide/doc_source/UsingAlarmActions.md

 aws iam create-service-linked-role --aws-service-name events.amazonaws.com
 ```

-**Note**
-The AWSServiceRoleForCloudWatchEvents role is not needed for the recover action\.

 **Console Support**
 You can create alarms using the CloudWatch console or the Amazon EC2 console\.
 The procedures in this documentation use the CloudWatch console\.
 For procedures that use the Amazon EC2 console, see [Create Alarms That Stop, Terminate, Reboot, or Recover an Instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/UsingAlarmActions.html) in the *Amazon EC2 User Guide for Linux Instances*\.